Why LED Interlighting Is Important for High-Density Vine Crops in Greenhouse

 atop lighting led interlighting grow light 01

-By using interlighting, the light intensity in the lower canopy increases, allowing older, but still fully functional and productive leaves to photosynthesize more and increase subsequent fruit yield.
+By using interlighting, light intensity in the lower canopy increases, allowing older (but still productive) leaves to continue photosynthesis, which boosts fruit yield.

 +86-755-33581002